perdian/dotfiles/README.md

 For example certain configurations only apply to my personal machine (that is running macOS) and not my server (that is running Ubuntu).

 The concept of *environments* provides an abstraction for this where during the bootstrap process (when opening a new terminal) a series of discovery processes is started and only those environments discovered will be made available.
-Environments can be combined which means that a single installation of the dotfiles can include items from and for multiple environments.

 All environment specific scripts and settings are stored inside the `environments` subfolder.
 Each subfolder within the `environments` subfolder represents a separate set of settings specific to that environment.
 The environment itself is included during the bootstrap process depending on its *activation criteria*:

-The `default` environment will be included automatically by each and every bootstrap process and does not have to be defined explicitly.
+The `default` environment will be included automatically.

-The `macos` and `linux` environments will also be included automatically if the bootstrap process discovers that it's running on macOS or Linux.
+The `macos` and `linux` environments will also be included automatically if the startup process discovers that it's running on macOS or Linux.

-All other environments must be selected manually by adding a line for each environment into the file `.dotfiles-environment` located in the personal home directory.
+All other environments must be selected manually by adding a line for each environment into a file named `.dotfiles-environment` located in the personal home directory.

 Within the dotfiles project there are currently no manually selectable environment available as so far everything works fine for me with the automatic environments.